Barstool Sports is new title sponsor of Arizona Bowl

 The Barstool Sports Arizona Bowl will take place Dec.
 31 at Arizona Stadium.
 The multi-year deal between the digital media platform and the bowl game was announced during an 11 a.m. news conference at the Stevie Eller Dance Theatre on campus at the UA.

+"This game-changing partnership with Barstool Sports will literally change the landscape of the bowl for years to come, connecting our history of leading-edge innovation that showcases the grand traditions of football to Barstool's unmatched creative content power and streaming services," said Arizona Bowl executive director Kym Adair.

-Barstool Sports founder Dave Portnoy is in Tucson for the press conference and, along with the Arizona Bowl committee, plans to sign a wooden barstool during a brief ceremony.
+Barstool Sports founder Dave Portnoy was in Tucson for the press conference and, along with Barstool CEO Erika Nardini and the Arizona Bowl committee, signed a cherry red barstool as an unconventional contract.
 The New Year's Eve game features teams from the upper echelon of the Mountain West and Mid-American conferences.

+Portnoy said sponsoring a college football bowl game "has always been a dream of mine."

+"We've been looking for the right partner, the right city," Portnoy said.
+"We love that (Tucson) has warm weather, not going to lie. ...
+Our entire company is going to be here.
+We're going to be present, we're going to be in the streets, we're going to be in bars and we're going to make this an experience, and we're super-excited and couldn't have found a better partner."

 Emergency Press Conference - Introducing The Barstool Sports Arizona Bowl pic.twitter.com/InxEWFIi1i— Barstool Sports (@barstoolsports) July 27, 2021